Athletic Training Program

 The graduate program prepares individuals to function as scientists, educators and practitioners as athletic trainers in providing quality health care to injured active individuals.
 The mission of the department is to enhance interdisciplinary cooperation and assist departmental faculty in securing competitive external funding in the form of contracts and grants.
 These endeavors enable the department to advance knowledge and thus the discipline.
 It is the mission of the athletic training program to validate and expand the existing body of knowledge in athletic training through scientific inquiry.

 Northwest Arkansas offers a very resourceful area of the country for quality learning in your chosen discipline as well as an opportunity to pursue your personal endeavors and hobbies.
 Washington County and the surrounding area is saturated with numerous professionals in medicine, corporate business, restaurants and family recreational opportunities.
 Fayetteville offers several public recreation facilities such as parks, lakes, fishing, hiking, camping areas and the Walton Arts Center, nestled in the Boston Mountains.
-In terms of private commerce, Fayetteville is within two hours of the entertainment mecca Branson, Mo.
+In terms of private commerce, Fayetteville is within two hours of the entertainment mecca Branson, Missouri.
 Here people enjoy a variety of county music entertainers, camping, hiking and Silver Dollar City.
 Fayetteville is six hours drive northeast of Dallas, two hours east of Tulsa, four hours south of Kansas City and five hours southwest of St. Louis.

-Program Director of Athletic Training
+Associate Professor of Athletic Training

 University of Arkansas